kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     that supports normal Pods supports restore as well.
   - Diagnostics: `kubectl describe pod` on the restore Pod and CNI plugin logs.
   - Testing: an e2e test against at least one CNI implementation.
-- Restore fails because the node software changed since the checkpoint.
+- Restore fails because the checkpoint data does not match its digest, or the node software changed since the checkpoint.
   - Detection: the restore Pod stays `Pending` with a `RestoreFailed` event and a `Restoring=False` condition carrying the runtime's error.
-  - Mitigation: take a new checkpoint after the upgrade.
+  - Mitigation: for a digest mismatch, treat the checkpoint data as tampered with or corrupted, delete the `PodCheckpoint`, and investigate the node; do not restore from it.
+For incompatible node software, take a new checkpoint after the upgrade.
   - Diagnostics: kubelet logs the `RestorePod` error; runtime and CRIU logs show which check failed.
-  - Testing: an e2e test that restores after the runtime or CRIU version changes.
+  - Testing: an e2e test that modifies the checkpoint data before restore.

 ###### What steps should be taken if SLOs are not being met to determine the problem?